Simultaneous Evolutionary Fits for Jupiter and Saturn Incorporating Fuzzy Cores: New Jupiter and Saturn Evolutionary Models

-Building on these results, we present an updated Jupiter model that retains the features of \cite{TejadaArevalo2024b}, while also now reproducing the gravitational moments $J_2$ and $J_4$ \citep{Durante2020}.
+Building on these results, we present an updated Jupiter model that retains the features of \cite{TejadaArevalo2024b}, while also now {\bf approximately} reproducing the gravitational moments $J_2$ and $J_4$ \citep{Durante2020}.
 This updated model benefits from enhanced numerical smoothing of thermodynamic derivatives in our equation of state module \citep{Tejada2024}.
 Gravitational moments are calculated using the Theory of Figures to fourth order \citep[ToF4,][]{Nettelmann2017}, which also provides the moment of inertia and rotation-corrected equatorial radius.
-These quantities are important in the centrifugal term of the equation of hydrostatic equilibrium (eq. \ref{eq:1}), under the assumption of solid-body rotation, to provide a second-order correction to account for model oblateness.
+These quantities are important in the centrifugal term of the equation of hydrostatic equilibrium (eq. \ref{eq:1}), under the assumption of solid-body rotation, to provide a second-order correction to account for model oblateness. {We do not normalize either to the present-day (4.56 Gyrs.) equatorial radius, but let the code arrive naturally at values of radius, $J_2$, and $J_4$.}

 We conducted a grid search of more than 2,000 models using \texttt{APPLE} to identify parameter combinations that produce a Jupiter-like planet, subject to observational constraints.
 The core mass was varied from 1 to 15 \mearth, the total heavy element mass from 36 to 44 \mearth, and the LHR0911 miscibility curve was shifted between +300 K and +450 K in steps of 10 K. The standard deviation of a Gaussian profile was adjusted to vary the extent of the heavy element distribution.
 The entropy at the outer boundary was fixed at 8.2 k$_{\rm B}$/baryon, and the initial helium fraction $Y^{\prime}=0.277$ was set uniformly in the envelope.
 The models employed the CD21 equation of state (EOS) for H-He \citep{Chabrier2021}, the LHR0911 miscibility curve for helium rain (plus variable temperature shifts), and the \cite{Chen2023} atmospheric boundary conditions.
 A key feature of \texttt{APPLE} is that the miscibility curve adjusts itself as $Y^{\prime}$ changes and is not held fixed during the evolution.
 We use the Ledoux criterion for convective stability in our heat transport and set Jupiter's current rotation period at 9:55:29 (hr:min:s) \citep{Yu2009}.
 Our \texttt{APPLE} simulations used 750 mass zones with a timestep tolerance of 1\%.